 Infants (up to age 7) Seeking Baptism

 Congratulations!
 Baptism initiates and welcomes your infant (up to age 7) into membership in the Church.
 We welcome you and your family and look forward to celebrating this special and important event!
 Baptisms are celebrated at all four of our parishes and are offered in English, Spanish and Polish.

-Parents and Godparents are asked to attend a class before Baptism.
-The class is offered on the last Sunday of every month, after the 9:30 AM Mass at Immaculate Conception church.
-The class is held in the chapel.
+Parents and Godparents are asked to attend an online class before Baptism.
+The class is offered on the last Sunday of every month after the 8 AM Drive-In Mass via Zoom.

 Adults Seeking Baptism

 Becoming a Catholic/Seeking full communion (adults seeking the sacraments of Initiation):